Many or all companies we feature compensate us. Compensation and editorial

 Advertisement

-What documents are needed to apply for a HELOC?
+What documents are needed a HELOC?
+A checklist

 The documents needed for HELOC applications are similar to what most lenders require when applying for a mortgage.
 Lenders ask for documents to verify your identity, income, assets, and property details.